cakieslich/introCSB/README.md

-## R Resources for Learning Comptutational Systems Biology
+## R Resources for Learning Computational Systems Biology
 On this page you will find a variety of resources for teaching/learning Computational Systems Biology that have been developed using the R statistical language.
 These resources include interactive modules that are generally applicable to learning the basics of systems biology modeling, as well as, coding examples for using R to develop and analyze various types of systems biology models.
 The coding examples also include R *shiny* examples, which provide a template for developing interactive interfaces for systems biology models.
 Source codes for all interfaces and coding examples are also available.
 An interactive slide deck, also developed with R *shiny*, that was presented at FOSBE 2022 in a session on Systems Biology Eucation are available [here](https://kieslich.shinyapps.io/fosbe2022/).

 ### R Shiny Interactive Modules